theodora-yko/Redefining_train_test_split_GNN/README.md

 - reaching the accuracy level of the example I was imitating smh took SO long
 - switching between different types of data (ESPECIALLY torch tensors)
 - understanding the structure of a PyG dataset, was very confused initially
+- each training takes time to compute, and with a bigger epoch size, it was often the case that I had to wait for several minutes to figure out there is an error in my code.